Quick Summary

 3. Lazy Loading

-• Lazy loading implementation allows a page to render images as required, instead of rendering them all in one setting.
-The former results in faster loading, while the latter leads to slower loading time since the page can load fully only when all images have been loaded.
+• Lazy loading allows a page to render images as needed, rather than rendering them all at once.
+The former results in faster loading, while the latter leads to slower loading times since the page can only load fully when all images have loaded.

 • Lazy Loading is not only confined to images.
 It can also be applied to other elements, including comments, video, audio, and text.